martens73/seacarbx/Manual.md

 ## Prerequisites
-*seacarbx* requires a base R installation (recommended with an installation of RStudio) and installed packages of 'seacarb' and 'dplyr'.
+*seacarbx* requires a base R installation (recommended with an installation of RStudio) and installed packages of *seacarb* and *dplyr*.
 You may install them at once with:

 ```{undefined}
 install.packages(c("seacarb","dplyr"))